cp-cp/Nand2Tetris/README.md

 finish in 2023.02.20

 ## Week 1
-Using HDL language,I had implemented HalfAdditor\FullAdditor\ALU.
+Using HDL language,I had implemented HalfAdder FullAdder ALU.

 finish in 2023.02.22